Cranberry Pomegranate Baked Oatmeal

 - maple syrup

-- cranberries – fresh or dried (if you happen to have any cranberries from Thanksgiving leftovers, this would be a great way to use them!)
+- cranberries – fresh or frozen cranberries work.
+If you happen to have any cranberries from Thanksgiving leftovers, this would be a great way to use them!

-Note – If you would like a vegan baked oatmeal, use a non-dairy milk, and flax eggs!
+Note – If you would like a vegan baked oatmeal, use a non-dairy milk, coconut oil and flax eggs!

 First, mix your dry and wet ingredients separately.